Badgerati/Fogg/README.md

   * Network Security Groups with firewall rules
   * Availability Sets and Load Balancers
   * Public IP addresses for your VMs/Load Balancers
-  * VPN Gateways for site-to-site connections
+  * VPN Gateways for site-to-site and point-to-site connections
+* Immediate feedback if your template is about to exceed the core limit in a location

 ## Description